| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 ▣ "nor with a pretext for greed" Paul was often accused of greed or opportunism, possibly because it was characteristic of Greek itinerant teachers (cf. Acts 20:33).
 This is why he would not regularly receive money from churches he was currently serving.
 He did later receive help from

-▣ "God is witness" Paul was swearing an oath using God as a witness (cf. 1 Thess.
+▣ "God is witness" Paul was swearing an oath using God as his witness (cf. 1 Thess.
 2:10; Rom.
 1:9; 1 Cor.
 1:23; 11:31; Gal.
 1:19; Phil.
 2:25).

-2:6 "though as apostles of Christ" This includes Silas and Timothy.
+2:6 "though as apostles of Christ" This statement includes Silas and Timothy.
 This illustrates the wider use of the term "apostle."
 In 1 Cor.
 12:28 and Eph.
 4:11, "apostles" are mentioned as an ongoing spiritual gift in the church.
 Some examples are:

 It is uncertain to what aspect of ministry this ongoing gift/title relates: